jh1993/UnderusedOptions/README.txt

 Hollow Flesh:
 - As per my No More Scams mod, no longer limited to living units.
+- Mockery of Life (2 SP): Affected units no longer gain dark resistance.
 - Vigor Mortis (4 SP): When your minions are affected, their max HP are instead buffed by the same percentage.
-They do not lose resistances or gain heal immunity, and instead gain 100 poison resistance.
+They do not gain heal immunity, and instead gain 100 poison resistance.
 If you have the Fire Vulnerability upgrade, they instead gain 50 ice resistance.
+If you have the Mockery of Life upgrade, they still gain dark resistance and do not lose holy resistance.

 Hungry Maw:
 - Range upgrade folded into base spell (from 7 to 11).